Quick Tips to Take the Fear Out of Gaining Weight

 👉The way women talk to one another makes it clear that gaining weight would be bad, and losing weight is award winning.

-To recover from HA, gaining weight is a must
+For many, to recover from HA, gaining weight is a must

 The vast majority of women recovering from HA, need to gain weight.
 There’s no way to know exactly how much will do the trick, but it’s a crucial part of the equation.